If you’ve ever met me, you’ll know that I like to sing, and mid-conversation most usually is the optimum occasion for doing so.

 I also listen to a lot of playlists.
-I make quite a few of my own, and listen to Kelly’s Country Music playlist on a weekly basis.
-Spotify also have a few that I can’t help but listen to. #ThrowBackThursday usually quenches my 90’s thirst.
+I make quite a few of my own and listen to Kelly’s Country Music playlist weekly.
+Spotify also has a few that I can’t help but listen to. #ThrowBackThursday usually quenches my 90’s thirst.

 Thanks for reading (and hopefully, listening).